droidvoider/dirtycow-replacer/Readme.md

-**PLEASE NOTICE I AM NOT TESTING THIS CODE ANYWHERE EVER!
-IT IS BEING DESIGNED AS AN EDUCATIONAL TOOL** **PLEASE NOTICE I AM NOT TESTING THIS CODE ANYWHERE EVER!
-IT IS BEING DESIGNED AS AN EDUCATIONAL TOOL** **PLEASE NOTICE I AM NOT TESTING THIS CODE ANYWHERE EVER!
-IT IS BEING DESIGNED AS AN EDUCATIONAL TOOL**
+**PLEASE NOTICE I AM NOT FORMALLY TESTING THIS CODE** IT IS BEING DESIGNED AS AN EDUCATIONAL TOOL

 **What's it do?**
 android-dirtycow-replacer uses the CVE-2016-5195 dirtycow exploit to patch a list of over 1000 files.